October Health – 2025 Report

 -

-Reduced Productivity: Employees experiencing loneliness often show decreased concentration, motivation, and innovation, leading to lower workplace productivity.
+Decreased Workplace Productivity: Employees experiencing loneliness often face reduced motivation, concentration, and energy, leading to lower productivity and output.

 -